STATEMENT PURSUANT TO THE MODERN SLAVERY ACT 2015

 The steps we have taken include:

-- Appointing an appropriate HR Manager with responsibility for overseeing the implementation and application of policies and procedures to prevent modern slavery and the annual preparation of our Slavery and Human Trafficking Statement.
+- Appointing an appropriate People Manager with responsibility for overseeing the implementation and application of policies and procedures to prevent modern slavery and the annual preparation of our Slavery and Human Trafficking Statement.

-- The Compliance Officer and Head of HR will report annually to the Board of Directors on slavery and human trafficking issues.
+- The Head of HR will report annually to the Board of Directors on slavery and human trafficking issues.
 Notes of all relevant meetings will be taken and retained to evidence this.

 - The Company has a whistle blowing policy which ensures there are adequate procedures for staff to report modern slavery issues in the firm and its supply chain.

 - We are prepared to respond to enquiries and challenges from inside and outside of the organisation on slavery and human trafficking within the firm and its supply chain.
 Any such enquiries will be handled as soon as possible and confirmed in writing.

-- We rigorously check that all our employees have the right to work in this country and we ensure pay at or above the national minimum wage.
+- We rigorously check that all our employees have the right to work in this country and we ensure we pay at or above the national minimum wage.

 - We apply the same rigorous checks to ensuring that any agency workers are similarly checked by their respective employer and that no bonded labour is supplied.